MedRayenZoubli/MedRayenZoubli/README.md

-<h1 align="center">Hi 👋, I'm Mohamed Rayen Zoubli</h1>
+<h1 align="center">Hi, I'm Mohamed Rayen Zoubli</h1>
-<h3 align="center">A developer passionate about building innovative solutions.
-Currently studying Information Systems at ISET Mahdia, I specialize in web development and software engineering.
-I’m always learning new technologies and enjoy tackling real-world challenges through coding.</h3>
+<h3 align="center">To keep it as simple and clean, i hear the music and write the sheets </h3>

-- 📫 How to reach me **rayenzoubli@gmail.com **
+-  How to reach me rayenzoubli@gmail.com

-<h3 align="left">Connect with me:</h3>